Srđa Popović (activist)

 Srđa Popović (Срђа Поповић, born 1 February 1973) is a Serbian political activist.
 He was a leader of the student movement Otpor that helped topple Serbian president Slobodan Milošević.
 After briefly pursuing a political career in Serbia, he established the Centre for Applied Nonviolent Action and Strategies (CANVAS) in 2003 and published Blueprint for Revolution in 2015.
 CANVAS has worked with pro-democracy activists from more than 50 countries, promoting the use of non-violent resistance in achieving political and social goals.

 In October 2017, he was elected Rector of the University of St Andrews, succeeding Catherine Stihler.

 Early life

 Popović was born in Belgrade, where both of his parents worked in television.
-His mother, TV anchor Vesna Nestorović (1944–2017) narrowly avoided being killed during the NATO bombing of state television in Belgrade in 1999.

 He played bass guitar in a goth rock band called BAAL, which was fronted by Andrej Aćin who later turned to film making.
 They released one album in 1993 called Između božanstva i ništavila.

 Political career

 In parallel to music, Popović joined the Democratic Party's (DS) youth wing called Demokratska omladina.
 At the party conference in January 1994, he became the president of Demokratska omladina working under the also newly elected party leader Zoran Đinđić.

 Although remaining a DS member, in 1998 with the establishment of Otpor!, Popović's activity in the party took a back seat to his engagement with the new movement.

 Shortly after the overthrow of Milošević, Popović left Otpor to return to his political career in Serbia, becoming a Democratic Party (DS) MP in the National Assembly as well as an environmental adviser to newly appointed prime minister Zoran Đinđić.